jarencudilla/learning-reactJS/readme.md

 - calculator
 - Remake my tictactoe game to ReactJS app

+## Afterwards

-## Even though I did a 7 day Learn ReactJS plan, I still have not learned much to be confident, I still continue to code after I completed this plan.
+Even though I did a 7 day Learn ReactJS plan, I still have not learned much to be confident, I continued to code after I completed this plan.
 There's no way to learn everything in coding in just 7 days.
 Learning and practice is constant.